BlakeCLewis/MyPiLN/README.md

       Cterm:

           Kc = 6;
-          Steady state term, required amount of energy to maintain temp, linear, inverse proportional to r-value of kiln;
+          Steady state term, required amount of energy to maintain temp;
+          it is linear, inverse proportional to r-value of kiln;
-          this is my solution to the oscillating I could not tune out of PID, it probably is not an original thought;
+          this is my solution to the oscillating I could not tune out of PID;
+          it probably is not an original thought;
-          my kiln requires about 6% of output per 100C of temp differential(100C ~= 6% to hold temp, 1000C ~= 60% to hold temp).
+          my kiln requires about 6% of output per 100C of temp differential;
+          (100C ~= 6% to hold temp, 1000C ~= 60% to hold temp);
           tune:
               after determining "window", do a test run to 500C, with 10 minute holds every 100C;
               query the database to find the average output during the holds;